Tech-invite3GPPspaceIETFspace

 During the Registration procedure, the AMF receives the Local Offloading Management allowed indication per DNN/S-NSSAI as part of SMF selection subscription data from the UDM in the step 14b of the procedure in the clause 4.2.2.2.2 of TS 23.502.

-If Local Offloading Management is allowed for the requested DNN/S-NSSAI in the step 1 of clause 4.3.2.2.1 of TS 23.502, during the PDU session establishment procedure the AMF selects a SMF that supports Local Offloading Management.
-For the selected SMF, the AMF executes as follows:
+If Local Offloading Management is allowed for the requested DNN/S-NSSAI in the step 1 of clause 4.3.2.2.1 of TS 23.502, the AMF may discover SMF(s) that support Local Offloading Management.
+The AMF may use the current location of the UE as query parameter in the discovery.
+For the discovered SMF(s), the AMF executes as follows:

-• If the UE is not within the local offloading management service area , then the I-SMF for local offloading management is not needed and step 2a is executed.
+• If the UE is not within the local offloading management service area of any of the candidate SMF(s), then an I-SMF for local offloading management is not needed and step 2a is executed.

-• If the UE is within the local offloading management service area, then the I-SMF for local offloading management is needed and step 2b is executed.
+• If the UE is within the local offloading management service area of at least one of the candidate SMF(s), then AMF selects an I-SMF for local offloading management supporting the Local Offloading Management service area and step 2b is executed.

 Step 2a.

-Same as the step 1-6 defined in Figure 6.2.3.2.2-1, the SMF selects an EASDF and instructs the EASDF to create DNS context for PDU session.
-Step 3-4 are skipped.
+Same as the step 1-6 defined in clause 6.2.3.2.2, the SMF selects an EASDF and instructs the EASDF to create DNS context for PDU session and steps 3 and 4 are skipped.

 Step 2b.

-The AMF selects an I-SMF that serves the UE location and supports Local Offloading Management.
-The PDU Session Establishment procedure as described in clause 6.7.2.2 is used with the following differences and additions:
+The AMF selects an I-SMF that serves the UE location and local offloading management service area and supports Local Offloading Management.
+The PDU Session Establishment procedure as described in clause 6.7.2.2 is used with the following differences:

 • This procedure applies for non-roaming PDU session and all NFs are located in HPLMN.